UMaine alum Heather and Abe Furth to give UMaine commencement

 In addition, in 2012 and 2015, the couple purchased and developed properties on Main Street and State Street in Bangor.

-This year UMaine’s 215th Commencement will feature morning and afternoon ceremonies.
+This will be UMaine’s 215th Commencement and it will feature both morning and afternoon ceremonies.
 The Furths will address both ceremonies.

 © 2017 WLBZ-TV